About the Information Studies Programmes

 Tel: 0-4-463 5780

-Studying for a postgraduate qualification in Information Studies (IST) is part of the professional development of any aspiring information manager.
-The School of Information Management offers the following Information Studies qualifications:
+Studying for a postgraduate qualification in Information Studies (IST)can be an important part of the professional development of an aspiring information manager.

 Go to 'Information for Prospective Students' to download the latest IST Prospectus and for links to the Victoria University Online Enrolments System.

-The requirements for the Postgraduate Certificate in Information Studies (60 points) are completion of INFO 520; plus three additional INFO 500-level courses.
+The requirements for the Postgraduate Certificate in Information Studies (60 points) are completion of INFO 520 and INFO 522, plus two additional INFO 500-level courses.

 Students intending to complete the MIS over 3-4 years should consult with the Programmes Director as to an appropriate individual course of study.
 Students may substitute an elective course from another programme with approval from the Director.